Benito Vergara: Rice museum

+Vergara's grave at the Libingan ng mga Bayani.

 Later life and death

 Vergara was married to Lina Manalo-Vergara, IRRI's first head librarian.
 He has two sons, Sunny and Happy Vergara, a daughter, Joy Vergara, and four grandchildren.

 On October 24, 2015, at the age of 81, Vergara died of a heart attack.

 Other accomplishments

 Vergara was a member of the Ornamental Team of the Philippines Council for Agriculture and Resource Research.
 He was also president of the Los Baños Orchid Society.

 Awards

 Vergara won numerous awards for his scientific work, and work within his community.
 Awards include: